Documentation Index

 5. Set ACG

-6. Test MySQL Server connection
+6. Test the MySQL Server connection

 Use the MySQL Client and test to see if you can properly connect to the created MySQL Server.

-7. Create database
+7. Create a database

 You can create a DB in one of the 3 ways below.
 To prevent problems caused by misuse of permissions, we do not grant users the permission to create DB directly.
-When creating a DB, an account with DDL permissions will have full control over the created database.
+When creating a DB, an account with DDL permissions will have full control over the created database:

 You can integrate external solutions such as Zero Board, GNU Board, and so on.
 You can also use InnoDB as the storage engine during installation.
 If you require a different storage engine, consider using the MySQL installation-type service.